zimmra/xExtension-karakeep-button/README.md

 Thank you very much [Christian Putzke](https://github.com/christian-putzke) for creating the original extension.
 I used it every day until migrating from Pocket to Wallabag.

-Original icon is used from the original [Wallabag repository](https://github.com/wallabag/wallabag) and the outlined version is done using [Online Vector Designing Apps](https://vectordad.com/photo-to-outline/).
+Original Wallabag icon is used from the original [Wallabag repository](https://github.com/wallabag/wallabag) and the outlined version was made using [Inskape](https://inkscape.org/).